diepvanhao/Rest-Full-Api-Zf2/README.md

 Request: Url: zf2.localhost/api/add
 	Method: Post
-	Params: title,body,tag[] (this is option and it is a array,maybe you input 1 or more tag or 0)
+	Params: title,body,tag[] (this is option and it is a array,maybe you input 1 or more tag or 0 and name of tag)
 Response: return id is created of post.
 If add new post with tags, system will get id of tag (if exist) or new insert tag, after update tag for post
 	Format: json